-The Chamber will advocate for funding and completing work on major interchanges located at I-44 and Broadway Extension, I-240 and I-35 (Crossroads), and I-40 east of I-240 as well as necessary improvements to S.H.
-74 (north of Lake Hefner Parkway).
+The Chamber will advocate for full funding and timely completion of work on major interchanges located at Interstate 44 and Broadway Extension, I-240 and I-35 (Crossroads), and I-40 east of I-240, as well as necessary improvements to State Highway 74 (north of Lake Hefner Parkway).

-The Chamber supports providing adequate annual appropriations to implement Gov. Fallin’s Bridge Improvement and Turnpike Modernization Plan to repair or replace all of Oklahoma’s structurally deficient bridges on the state’s highway system by 2019.
+The Chamber supports providing adequate annual appropriations to implement Gov. Fallin’s and the Oklahoma Department of Transportation’s Bridge Improvement Plan to repair or replace all of Oklahoma’s structurally deficient bridges on the state’s highway system by 2020.

 ODOT Eight-Year Plan

-The Chamber supports annual appropriations necessary to preserve and implement the Oklahoma Department of Transportation’s (ODOT) eight-year construction work plan.
+The Chamber supports annual appropriations necessary to preserve and implement ODOT’s eight-year construction work plan.
+Further, the Chamber will strongly oppose any effort to divert dedicated transportation funding to other areas of government.

 Ports of Entry